-- if submitted by or requiring the cooperation of a governmental entity or school district, include a letter of endorsement from the chief administrative officer or superintendent, respectively, stating that the proposal is of value to the entity or school district.
+- if submitted by or requiring the cooperation of a governmental entity or school district, include a letter of endorsement from the relevant department head in the governmental entity or superintendent, respectively, stating that the proposal is of value to the entity or school district.

 The Summit Foundation is interested in the broadest possible coverage of the community’s needs, and all proposals that show promise of making a significant contribution to the welfare of the area are given careful consideration.

 The funds available for distribution are limited; therefore, the general policy of the foundation is:

 - to assist organizations with grants for new projects or initiatives, seed money to encourage matching gifts, and other civic improvements or charitable uses.